Virgin Islands Cabin Charter

 Changes may take place due to your requests and weather conditions.
 If you have any questions about any aspects of this sailing trip, please contact email@example.com.

 Meet Sam and Neil at 14:00 (2 PM) in Red Hook on St Thomas and get settled onto yacht Nemo.
 After Neil gives the guest briefing the fun begins as we set sail to Frances Bay on St. John.
 During this sail, you can practice tying ropes and try your hand at the helm.
 Have an afternoon swim, then walk the beach and enjoy a Caribbean sunset.
 Savour cocktails and a delicious dinner on board Nemo.

 After breakfast, we will depart for West End, Tortola to clear customs into the British Virgin Islands.
 We will then sail to the Indians, a truly fabulous snorkelling area.
 The rocks are dark spikes as they protrude above the waterline, but under the waterline is a completely different view!
 The reef is like a wall of colourful coral, sea fans and tropical fish.
-We will then sail over to the Bight in Norman Island for our evening meal.
+We will then sail over to the Bight in Norman Island for fun at Willy T’s and our evening meal on Nemo.